swallace17/wallacelabs.site/content/posts/Static Site Hosting with Docker, Hugo, and NGINX Proxy Manger/index.md

     ShowPostNavLinks: true
 ---
 ## Overview
 It seems appropriate that my first post on this site be an exploration of its own technical underpinnings.
 That being said, before I get too far into the weeds, a bit of context.
-When I set out to build my site my goal was to self-host it using docker containers, with the whole site built from a git repo of markdown files stored in Github.
+When I set out to build my site I had a few goals in mind.
+Those goals can be reasonably summed up as wanting to self-host a site using docker containers, with the whole thing built from a git repo of markdown files stored in Github.
 Unpacking that a bit:

 * Self-Host
   * Run all the website infrastructure in my home, and avoid paying a hosting provider like Squarespace or Wix, as nice as those tools can be.
 * Write all my posts in [markdown](https://daringfireball.net/projects/markdown/)
-  * Enables easy text-formatting, and allows me to do my writing in any number of great, markdown-supporting text-editor on basically any computing platform.
+  * Markdown enables easy text-formatting, and allows me to do my writing in any number of great, markdown-supporting text-editors on basically any computing platform.
 * Run all infrastructure in containers
-  * Running my web-hosting infrastructure entirely inside docker containers allows me easily change what computer is running my website (if/when that becomes necessary or desirable).
+  * Running my web-hosting infrastructure entirely inside docker containers allows me to easily change what computer is running my website (if/when that becomes necessary or desirable).
 Migrating to another computer I own, to a Virtual Private Server (VPS) I rent, or to the Cloud with Azure/AWS container hosting-- it all becomes trivial.
 * Store the site as a git repository in Github
   * Site files being a git repo in Github provides me with backups, and quick visibility into updates I make to my site over time.
 Along with docker containers, it makes it easy to move my site to a new host because I don't have to worry about transferring site files manually.
 All I have to do is initiate a git clone of my site's Github repo on the new host, and the site files are ready to go!